Phyllis W. Seawright

 My traditional face-to-face classes will continue to be based on attendance and in-class assignments and activities.
 My online students will find even more resources at their fingertips.
 My required performance assignments will continue to be 2 monologues prepared by each student, face-to-face or online.
 My traditional students will have a requirement to attend a live play of my choice.
 So while our method of reading and studying will change, much will remain the same.

-I'll be sending more information out to my registered students before the semester begins.
 When you receive an email from me, it will come from the Moodle page Quickmail.

 Theatre is not just a major within the Department of Communication; theatre is a part of life.
 Theatre is always about telling a story, whether our story or someone else's story.
 We want that story to speak an eternal truth about life.
 And for us here at MC, that life is to be lived Coram Deo, before the face of God.